Welcome to today's edition of the Rush 24-7 podcast.

 In addition to this, the Supreme Court repairs to international law to support its conclusions about the application of American law and the Constitution.

-It said finally international sources confirm that the crime charged here is not a recognized violation of the law of war.
+It said, finally, international sources confirm that the crime charged here is not a recognized violation of the law of war.

-As observed above, uh none of the major treaties governing the law of war identifies conspiracy as a violation thereof.
+As observed above, none of the major treaties governing the law of war identifies conspiracy as a violation thereof.

-Well, as the editors at National Review Online point out, this decision to impose by judicial fiat, essentially a treaty that no politically accountable official would dare even propose, is precisely what's happened here.
+Well, as the editors at National Review Online point out, this decision to impose by judicial fiat essentially a treaty that no politically accountable official would dare even propose is precisely what's happened here.

-We now have a treaty with Al-Qaeda.
+We now have a treaty with al-Qaeda.

 The U.S. Supreme Court's established one.

-We're working here on an Al-Qaeda Bill of Rights.
+We're working here on an al-Qaeda Bill of Rights.

 They're not closing Gitmo.

-They threw out the 2005, a 2005 act of uh of Congress.
+They threw out the 2005, A2005 Act of Congress.

-Uh the that's already been done too.
+That's already been done too.

-It's it's It's in the Constitution.
+It's in the Constitution.

-But now he needs a properly crafted statute passed by Congress to restore the authority of the president to order military tribunals, which the Supreme Court in 1942 unanimously said were okay.
+The president is the commander-in-chief, but now he needs a properly crafted statute passed by Congress to restore the authority of the president to order military tribunals, which the Supreme Court in 1942 unanimously said were okay.

 They were used by FDR.